 The cost of Level 1 charging is usually the cheapest, as it only requires a standard electrical outlet.
 Level 2 charging can be more expensive, as it requires a specialized charging station that needs to be installed.
 DC fast charging is the most expensive, as it requires high-powered chargers that are not widely available.

-Must Read: Tata Electric Car: Nexon a Stylish and Affordable Electric SUV
+Must Read: Tata Electric Car: Nexon Stylish and Affordable Electric SUV

 Another factor to consider is the time of day you are charging your car.
 Many electric utilities offer time-of-use pricing, which means that electricity costs more during peak hours (when demand is high) and less during off-peak hours (when demand is low).
 Charging your car during off-peak hours can significantly reduce the cost of charging.